janhaviathalye/Customer-Retention-Prediction-Model/README.md

 Requirement Specifications

-● Dataset used: Bank Customer Churn Model Kaggle dataset ● Pre-processing the data for usage by the model
+● Dataset used: Bank Customer Churn Model Kaggle dataset<br/>
+● Pre-processing the data for usage by the model<br/>
-● Feature engineering: Created more features for model performance improvement ● ML model ensemble: Built using LightGBM, SMOTE, Hyperparameter Tuning by RandomizedSearchCV, Threshold Optimization and pipeline integration ● Backend: Python(Flask) API to automate taking in any customer dataset, run the Customer Retention Prediction model on it and display the results ● Frontend: HTML & CSS used to display the customer names and id’s of customers at the risk of disengagement from the dataset provided
+● Feature engineering: Created more features for model performance improvement<br/>
+● ML model ensemble: Built using LightGBM, SMOTE, Hyperparameter Tuning by RandomizedSearchCV, Threshold Optimization and pipeline integration<br/>
+● Backend: Python(Flask) API to automate taking in any customer dataset, run the Customer Retention Prediction model on it and display the results<br/>
+● Frontend: HTML & CSS used to display the customer names and id’s of customers at the risk of disengagement from the dataset provided